 For valuation purposes, it was assumed that recommended transfers would be made.
-Ending balances, on a cost basis, in each reserve fund, as of December 31, 2005, were assumed to be as follows:
+Ending balances, on a cost basis, in each reserve fund, as of December 31, 2006, were assumed to be as follows:

-MDF EAF BRF CRF IEF \$23,388,950 \$80,322,282 \$143,974,800 \$24,615,576 \$0
+MDF EAF BRF CRF IEF \$25,384,340 \$98,843,679 \$167,852,376 \$0 \$0

 CONCLUSION.
-The City's contribution rate for the fiscal year beginning July 1, 2006 has been computed to be 0.00% of active member payroll based on the funding policy specified in the retirement ordinance.
+The City's contribution rate for the fiscal year beginning July 1, 2007 has been computed to be 0.00% of active member payroll based on the funding policy specified in the retirement ordinance.
 The system continues to be in excellent financial condition.
 Over the long term, the Retirement System's viability is dependent on receiving City contributions at the recommended levels or exceeding the current investment return assumptions on a regular basis.
+As the full funding credit is depleted, it is expected that the City's contribution rate will gradually increase to the level of the Employer Normal Cost (18.62% of valuation payroll).